-When in USA: The West Coast.
-A classy “must see” program is Los Angeles, San Francisco and Las Vegas… The places we´ll all seen thousands of times in magazines and movies around the world.
+When in the USA: The West Coast.
+Los Angeles, San Francisco, and Las Vegas… The places we´ll all seen thousands of times in magazines and movies around the world.
 But does the reality really meet expectations here, on the West Coast?

-When in USA: The West Coast – Reality vs. Expectations
+When in the USA: The West Coast – Reality vs. Expectations

 We are a generation raised on Hollywood movies, so there is a weird feeling you get while traveling on the West Coast: “Have I already been here?
 Where do I know this place from?”.

 Nevertheless, not everything looks the same in real life as it does on the screen.
 And here the biggest disappointment for me was Los Angeles… Of course, Beverly Hills area looks awesome, but what about the famous Hollywood Walk of fame?
 On the other hand, San Francisco is even more charming in real life and Las Vegas was exactly the same I´ve expected it to be.

 Everybody Comes to Hollywood: Los Angeles

 I have mixed feelings about LA.
 From one side it is definitely a city of big dreams and huge success stories, but from the other side, I didn’t expect to see so many homeless people there.
 This contrast of extremely rich vs. poor was something shocking.
 Moreover, Los Angeles city center is, probably, the worst city center I´ve seen in my entire life – there is nothing in there.
 I get it, LA is a ” car culture”, but seriously, – is it that hard to have an effective public transport, when everything is so far away and traffic jams are horrible?!

 Every time I´ve been to LA, I went for a hotel in a different area, and it is still a mystery for me where to stay in LA: wherever you go – traffic jams, lots of people, and everything is far away from everything.
 You waste so much time.
 It looks like a vicious cycle: you can´t live there without a car, but driving is such a nightmare.